BurntSushi/bstr/README.md

 * `unicode` - **Enabled** by default.
 This provides APIs that require sizable Unicode data compiled into the binary.
 This includes, but is not limited to, grapheme/word/sentence segmenters.
 When this is disabled, basic support such as UTF-8 decoding is still included.
+Note that currently, enabling this feature also requires enabling the `std` feature.
+It is expected that this limitation will be lifted at some point.
 * `serde` - Enables implementations of serde traits for `BStr`, and also `BString` when `alloc` is enabled.